How I met the love of my life. (A true story about what happens when you say what is true.)

 “Oh, so you don’t like saying the words ‘I love you’ to anyone?
 I can roll with that.
 Who needs those kinds of words, anyway?”

 Words are like magnets.

 When you say something that isn’t true, you get something that isn’t right.

 I learned this lesson slowly.
 But I learned it well.

-And finally, a little over one year ago, when I crafted my profile and put the absolute truth about what I wanted — true love. deep love. big love. with one person. forever. — I magnetized someone who wanted the same kind of love.
+And finally, when I crafted my online dating profile and put the absolute truth about what I wanted — true love, deep love, big love, with one person, forever. — I magnetized someone who wanted the same kind of love.

 But one man read my profile and thought, “You’re the one I’ve been dreaming about”.
 He wrote to me.